-All other resources within the Super SIM API, and Internet breakouts outside of the United States, such as Frankfurt, Germany, are still in Pilot or Beta.
+All other resources within the Super SIM API, and Internet breakouts outside of the United States, such as Frankfurt, Germany or Singapore, are still in Pilot or Beta.
 They are therefore not covered by a Twilio SLA.
 To learn more about pilot and beta product support, please see this Help Center page.

 Super SIM gives your IoT devices access to nearly 400 cellular networks around the world.
 Check out Super SIM’s available networks.